-- By attaining, at any time, an achievement test score sufficient for placement in courses at the first- semester third-year level in a foreign language.
+- By attaining, at any time, an achievement or placement test score sufficient for placement in courses at the first- semester third-year level in a foreign language.

 A student may complete the language requirement by taking a proficiency examination administered by the department concerned.
 Students with a background in a language other than those taught at IU Northwest may take an examination from the relevant department at IU Bloomington.
 Such examinations will be given after the student has petitioned the IU Bloomington department and received the consent of the department.
 See the section of this bulletin entitled "Credit by Examination" under "Academic Regulations and Policies" for details

 Students whose native language is not English may substitute demonstrated proficiency in their native language if it is offered for instruction at Indiana University.
 They may not, however, earn credit for any courses at the first- or second-year level in their native language.